grafana/thema/FAQ.md

 Given this premise, the best course of action is to create patterns that allow breaking changes made by schema authors to be effectively managed by schema consumers.
 Thema is the simplest such pattern we can imagine: it turns "breaking" changes from hard, brittle failures into softer questions of risk management.

-## Why did thema make up a new version numbering system instead of just using [semver](https://semver.org)?
+## Why did Thema make up a new version numbering system instead of just using [semver](https://semver.org)?

 Thema versions, unlike most version numbering systems, are not an arbitrary declaration by the schema author.
 Rather, version numbers are derived from the position of the schema within the lineage's list of sequences.
-Sequence position, in turn, is governed by thema's checked invariants on backwards compatibility and lens existence.
+Sequence position, in turn, is governed by Thema's checked invariants on backwards compatibility and lens existence.

-The association of version numbers with verifiable properties grants thema versions transparent, precise meaning, absent from numbering systems like Semantic Versioning.
-It wouldn't be wrong to call thema's numbering system "Syntactic Versioning".
+The association of version numbers with verifiable properties grants Thema's versions transparency and precision - within the bounds of what is expressible as schema.
+Systems like Semantic Versioning are, by contrast, opaque; it wouldn't be unreasonable to highlight this difference by calling Thema's version numbering system "Syntactic Versioning".

 ## How do I express prerelease-type concepts: "alpha", "beta", etc.?